-Customer Insight – working to use data and evidence to better understand citizens and communities – is a key tool for municipalities to use if they want to deliver better, more targeted and more effective services to communities and citizens.
+Customer Profiling and Customer Insight are key tools for cities to use to deliver better, more targeted and more effective services.
 This guide explains how to use these techniques.

 E-government requires e-services, delivered by automated business processes and supported by information and communication technologies (ICT).
 The design and delivery of these services can be clarified and supported by using business architectures, information systems architectures, and technology architectures – along with the design and organisational processes used to produce these frameworks.

 The Common Process Model has been developed to help you identify, measure and improve the performance of business processes.

 8 case studies on how cities in northern Europe have developed their web sites, plus a comprehensive overview of different approaches to city website development.

 Geographical Information Systems can be used by cities in a range of ways to deliver smarter services – these are the key lessons from the Smart Cities Project.